 The final nail in the coffin, as of this writing, the Nightsister units in GoH are in dire need of more members and good Leader abilities, so Acolyte just doesn't have a place in competitive play.

 Break Open (Basic): Attacks foe.
 Deals double damage to Droids.

 Droid Experts (Special): Attacks all foes, chance to Stun Droids.

 One Step Ahead (Unique): Ugnaught gains Evasion for each Droid Enemy, and gains Turn Meter whenever he evades an attack.

 Ask any movie critic which Star Wars movie reigns supreme, and they'll likely answer The Empire Strikes Back (that's true).
 Ask them to name the most interesting character from that movie and they'll undoubtedly name the Ugnaughts, the elderly Hobbits who really saved the day (that's sarcasm).
 These guys were in Cloud City.
 I hope that tidbit fascinates you, because it's the most interesting thing to be said about them.

 In combat, Ugnaught's arguably the most situational unit in the game.
-Against Droids, he's pretty good, with a Special attack that can Stun them and bonus Evasion.
+Against Droids, he's pretty good, as he has extra Evasion and a Special that can Stun them.
 Against everyone else, he adds next to nothing.
 No debuffs for foes, no buffs for himself or allies.
-I've seen him in competitive play just once, and even then I think that was a taunt from a cocky player.
-I mean, there's no greater shame than losing to an Ugnaught.
+I've seen him in competitive play just once, and even then I think it was a taunt from a cocky player.
+I mean, what could be greater shame than losing to an Ugnaught?